reach-sh/reach-lang/docs/dev/src/workshop/fomo-generalized/index.md

 This program doesn't have many interesting properties to prove as assertions, beyond the token linearity property.
-The only property of interest is the `{!reach} parallelReduce` invariant which states that the balance must be equal to the number of tickets sold multiplied by the ticket price.
+The only property of interest is the `{!rsh} parallelReduce` invariant which states that the balance must be equal to the number of tickets sold multiplied by the ticket price.

 ## {#workshop-fomo-generalized-ii} Interaction Introduction

-Next, we need to insert the appropriate calls to `{!reach} interact`.
+Next, we need to insert the appropriate calls to `{!rsh} interact`.
 In this case, our program is very simple and we expect you'll do a great job without further discussion.

 **Insert `interact` calls to the frontend into the program.**